msomveille/optimal-redistribution-simulator/README.md

-This repository contains the code to run the Optimal Redistribution Simulator
+This repository contains the code to run the Optimal Redistribution Simulator that simulates animal migratory connectivity.

 The code supports the analysis in Somveille M, Bay RA, Smith TB, Marra PP & Ruegg KC (2021) A general theory of avian migratory connectivity.
 Ecology Letters